chips-blockchain/bet/docs/verus_migration/ids_keys_data.md

     and those selling IDs on-chain.
 All of this is economic value for the on-chain economy that is not spam.
 It is exactly the opposite.
 If your chain is busy with that, everyone should be happy.
 If it is too busy, make another.
 Also, people have IDs on different chains that they should be able to send over and use.
-IMO, each player should have to have an ID, and if some games need KYC, you will be able to do that as well on any IDs using the Valu service, which will use VerusID to enable non-DOXed KYC verification.
+IMO, each player should have to have an ID, and if some games need KYC, you will be able to do that as well on any IDs using the Value service, which will use VerusID to enable non-DOXed KYC verification.
 I really recommend that the general model is to consider IDs just on-chain addresses and let people use them as they will.
 Enable poker and other games this way, but have all of the on-chain activity, including currencies, to benefit miners and stakers (CHIPS holders) through the fee pool as part of normal use.
 ```
+Earlier in some sections we talked about only few can be cashiers and few can be dealers once they met certain conditions.
+We can actually seperate this process into two steps:
+1. ID creation
+2. ID Registration
+Anyone can create any numer of ID's, but to register an ID as either dealer or cashier certain conditions to be met, we streamline this process and provide an API for it`(TO DO)`.

+## Key - Value pair
+Under IDs information is stored in key-value pairs.
+We encapsulate the info of a structure or JSON object and map them to the keys.
+For example we have an identifier named `cashiers` under `poker.chips10sec@` which holds all the cashiers info, we also define a `chips.vrsc::poker.cashier_key` where in which all the cashiers info is updated.

 We define all keys with the prefix `chips.vrsc::` in the entire CHIPS ecosystem, for the game specific keys we add the game name as prefix.
 For example, for all the keys that we use to play the poker name are defined with the prefix `chips.vrsc::poker.` and likewise for all the keys that we use to bet are defined with the prefix `chips.vrsc::bet.` and so on...